Artoriuz/glsl-chroma-from-luma-prediction/README.md

 You can control which local linear regressions you want to use with `USE_12_TAP_REGRESSION`,  `USE_8_TAP_REGRESSIONS` and `USE_4_TAP_REGRESSION`.
 Smaller regressions offer better fine-detail but they're also less stable (which means more artifacts).
 Only the 12-tap regression is turned on by default.

+The lite variant offers better performance at the expense of some quality.

-The shader is experimental and minor improvements are being made over time.
+The shaders are experimental and minor improvements are being made over time.
 If you have any suggestions, feel free to send them.

 ## Instructions
 Add something like this to your mpv config: